cbevins/fire-behavior-simulator/docs/05_ClientAPI.md

   - Returns an array of references to all *required input* DagNodes for the set of currently *selected* DagNodes and configuration.
 The array is in computational topological order.

 - ### Dag.run()
   - Iterates through all the current *input pool* values of all *required input* variables, updating all impacted DagNode values with each iteration.
-At the end of each iteration, the storage class **store()** method is invoked to do something useful (store, save, print) with the newly updated values.
+At the end of each iteration, the storage class **store()** method is invoked to do something useful (store, save, print) with/to the newly updated values.
   - When **Dag.run()** is invoked, all the *required input* variables get their (1 or more) input values from the *input pool*.
-If the input DagNode has no entry in the *input pool*, the variable's current value is applied.
+If the input DagNode has no entry in the *input pool*, the DagNode's current value is applied.
   - Returns a reference to this Dag.

 - ### Dag.select(array: nodeKeysOrRefs)